Samuel-Morgan-Tyghe/Api-Account-App/README.md

 > ### npm start

 If the following error appears
-> "'react-scripts' is not recognized as an internal or external command"
+*"'react-scripts' is not recognized as an internal or external command"*

-run:
+Run:

 > ### npm i react-scripts